Calvin Bird: College career

 Bird attended the University of Kentucky and played football for head coach Blanton Collier.
 He played five positions for the Wildcats, including halfback, kick returner, wide receiver, and defensive back.
 He was chosen as Southeastern Conference (SEC) Sophomore of the Year in 1958 after leading the conference in receptions and receiving yards.
 He was a second-team All-SEC selection in 1959 and a first-team All-SEC selection as a senior in 1960.

 Bird led Kentucky in receiving and all-purpose yards in each of his three seasons playing for the team.
 His proudest achievement was beating Tennessee all three seasons.
 In 1958 and 1959 he scored every point Kentucky made against Tennessee.
 He played in three all-star games following his senior season and was the most valuable player of the All-American All-Star Game.
 In 1997 his No. 21 jersey was retired by Kentucky.
 In 2005, he was elected as a charter member into the University of Kentucky Athletics Hall of Fame.

-Pro football and later life
+Professional football and later life

 Bird was drafted in 1961 by the Cleveland Browns of the National Football League and the San Diego Chargers of the American Football League, though he did not play for either team.
 He joined the New York Jets in the summer of 1963 as a wide receiver, but was cut by the team before the season and did not see any playing time.
 He married while a senior at Kentucky to Okeh Jean in 1960, and they remained together until his death 53 years later on June 19, 2013.